This post may contain affiliate links.

 Skirting the Stair Area

-Going around the stairs was kind of tricky.
+Going around the stairs was tricky.
 I ended up taking the vinyl across the front underneath them, then adding a second piece to line the area behind the steps, hung from adhesive hooks I stuck to the steel frame.

 Skirting Around the Fifth Wheel Gooseneck